Pseudomodes for non-self-adjoint Dirac operators: WKB construction

 The WKB strategy is as follows.
 For each $n\in \N_{0}$, we look for the phase $P$ in the form

-where functions $\left(\psi_{k}\right)_{k\in[[-1,n-1]]}$ are to be determined by solving ordinary differential equations (ODEs).
+where functions $\left(\psi_{k}\right)_{k\in[[-1,n-1]]}$ are to be determined by solving ordinary differential equations (ODEs); the number $n$ will be chosen later depending on the maximal possible order derivative of $V$.
 After that, we show that the exponential decay of $\psi_{-1}$ allows the norm of the first two terms in \eqref{Eq L u} to decay exponentially according to $\lambda$ (Proposition \ref{Lemma L2 norm}) and the norm of the final term to decrease with the rate power of $\lambda^{-1}$ (Theorem \ref{Theorem 1}).

-Starting with $n=0$ and putting $P_0 = \lambda \psi_{-1}$ into \eqref{Eq Reminder}, we obtain
+Starting with $n=0$ and putting $P_0 = \lambda \psi_{-1}$ into \eqref{Eq remainder}, we obtain